Stuartpkd/Tarraing/MANUAL_TEST.md

 \
 &nbsp;

 This user story is met by clicking on any post link to be brought to its post detail page.
-It will contain the users name, the upload date, comment section, likes, a download button and a description.
+It will contain the users name, the upload date, comment section, likes and a description.
 The user may also return to the home page by clicking on the back button found at the top of the post detail page.
 \
 &nbsp;